fellesverkstedet/documentation/README.md

 Also provide a photobox/lightbox, to help take nice pictures?
 Challenge is big-ish things, which are quite common.
 Could eventually have some screens that one can set up?
+Maybe instead of basing on a desktop/laptop, use a tablet with docking station.
+Benefits: Camera built-in, and is portable.
 * Include some documentation items as part of the workshop rental agreement that users have.
 A minimum could be couple of pictures, and 5-10 lines of description text.
 If we ask people to use the docstation to do this before they leave, less likely to get forgotten.